-My son’s first trip was at 10.5 weeks – a mini-break to Quebec City – and there was no poutine or tourtiere for him!
+My son’s first trip was at 10.5 weeks – a mini-break to Quebec City.
+There was no poutine or tourtiere for him!
 He was fully breastfed and the only discomfort I experienced on that trip was some unseasonably chilly temperatures.
 Bub was nursed in several airports, on a number of different aircraft, on beaches, by pools, and in a square outside a high school in Morón, Cuba.
-I’m pleased to report that I received nary a stink eye on any of those occasions, and I learned a few things that made us feel more comfortable…
+I’m pleased to report that I received nary a stink eye on any of those occasions.
+And I learned a few things that made both of us feel more comfortable…

 How to travel with a breastfeeding baby…

 - Invest in a few nice nursing tops – Especially in those early days, I wasn’t exactly feeling my most glamorous.
-A few nice tops that fit well and concealed my post-partum figure made me feel a little bit more human and kept me covered while Bub nursed.
+A few nice tops that fit well and concealed my post-partum figure made me feel a little bit more human.
+And they kept me covered while Bub nursed.

 - Hoodies and men’s undershirts are your friends – Nursing tops can be pricey, men’s undershirts are not.
-For my day-to-day wear, a few men’s undershirts in size XL gave me the length I needed to conceal what I wanted to keep covered, and a few favourite hoodies kept me able to just zip down to reveal what Bub needed.
+For my day-to-day wear, a few men’s undershirts in size XL gave me the length I needed to conceal what I wanted to keep covered.
+A few favourite hoodies over top kept me able to just zip down to reveal what Bub needed.